lmvtheodoro/screenplay-python-selenium/readme.md

 ## Overview
-- **🎭 actors/**: Contains actor classes that represent users interacting with the application.
+🎭 actors/: Contains actor classes that represent users interacting with the application.
+Each actor encapsulates specific behaviors and data, allowing for a clear modeling of user interactions.

-- **🚀 actions/**: Contains actions that actors can perform, such as logging in.
+🚀 actions/: Houses the actions that actors can perform, organized by functionality.
+Each module includes specific functions for carrying out tasks.

+🖱️ interactions/: Contains the Interactions, which defines generic methods for interacting with user interface elements, facilitating code reuse across different scenarios.

-- **❓ questions/**: Contains questions to retrieve information from the application.
+❓ questions/: Organizes the questions that actors can ask to retrieve information from the application, also categorized by functionality, enabling efficient data retrieval and validations.

-- **📜 scenarios/**: Contains the scenarios that define the tests to be executed.
-- **📊 data/**: Stores application-related data.
-- **⚙️ configs/**: Contains configuration files for WebDriver setup and other settings.
+📜 scenarios/: Contains scripts that define test scenarios,outlining the sequence of actions that actors should follow to perform specific application tests.

+📊 data/: Stores relevant data for testing, allowing for easy modification and management of the data used during tests.

+⚙️ configs/: Includes configuration files that manage WebDriver setup, user credentials, and URL management.
+These files centralize configuration definitions, making it easier to maintain and customize tests.

 ---